WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_10.md

 Then the Ammonites were called to arms, and they encamped in Gilead.
 And the people of Israel came together, and they encamped at Mizpah.

 ###### 18
 And the people, the leaders of Gilead, said one to another, "Who is the man who will begin to fight against the Ammonites?
-He shall be head over all the inhabitants of Gilead." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He shall be head over all the inhabitants of Gilead."

 ***